NumaHOP/Documentation/src/install/index.md

 Before the installation process, clone the git repository and cd into it:
 <!-- TODO: Change this when the repo is moved to the numahop instance -->
 ```
-git clone https://github.com/biblibre/numahop.git numahop && cd numahop
+git clone https://github.com/biblibre/NumaHOP-code.git numahop && cd numahop
 ```
-If you don't have maven installed run this:
+If you don't have maven installed you can run this command:
 ```
 chmod +x mvnw
 ```